sri12334/flights/planning/backlog.md

 > these are necessary for basic usability
 - Display Flight Images: Show images of flights in the first section to provide visual representation.
 - Display Flight Data: Show relevant data of flights such as name, timings, airline, and destination in the second section for users to view.
-- Responsive Design: Ensure that the application is responsive and works well on different devices and screen sizes.

 ## Should-Haves